astorDev/nice-shell/git/save/article/index.md

 nothing to commit, working tree clean
 ```

-However, this will print a lot of additional information, which is not suitable, if you want to use it in another script.
+However, this will print a lot of additional information, which is not suitable if you want to use it in another script.
 In this scenario, you should use `git rev-parse --abbrev-ref HEAD`.

 This command seems to be a canonical candidate for a Git alias - it is cumbersome, hard to remember, but does a very common job.
 Let's call our alias `current`: